DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ## Results

 The current top model was trained first on 9000 polygons with balanced classes (+1000 for validation) for 15 epochs, followed by 5 epochs on 9000 unbalanced classes.
-When deployed on test data (which is unbalanced) it gives approximately 81% precision, 85% recall and 98% accuracy.
-The high accuracy is due to the unbalanced classes.
+When deployed on test data (which is unbalanced) it gives approximately *81% precision*, *85% recall* and *98% accuracy*.
+The high accuracy in this case is due to the unbalanced classes, testing on balanced classes lowers the accuracy to just over 91%.
 Check back for future results as we continue to improve the model.

 ## Docs